 It’s not hard to appreciate the sleek, beautiful design of a Nest thermostat.
 The no nonsense, metal/jet black design has a lot of fans worldwide.
-Nest has become one of the most popular thermostats, even though previous generations didn’t even properly work with OpenTherm.
-However, the newest generation of Nest (V3) thermostats are supposed to be working a lot better with OpenTherm.
+The newest generation Nest (V3) thermostats are one of the most popular thermostats, and work great with OpenTherm.

 In terms of functionality, Nest is pretty fun.
 With its learning function your Nest will learn to adjust the heating to your day-to-day rhythm.
 This can be a big plus, depending how ‘rhythmic’ your rhythm actually is.
 In the beginning Nest will make your home act a bit funky, either overheating or overcooling your house.
 Besides, OpenTherm also offers a learning algorithm, which is practically at a same level of sophistication.

 Because of European boiler manufacturers making relatively ‘smart’ boilers, compared to America, a Nest won’t be a huge addition in terms of functionality.
 It’s America-manufactured, and designed to make the basic American boilers into smart and efficient boilers.
 Nest doesn’t have such a drastic influence on European boilers, because of protocols such as OpenTherm.

 For us, however, the biggest letdown with Nest thermostats is the fact that Homey (or any other third party) cannot save and report insights.
 Due to limitations in the certification process, Nest holds on to this information.
 Next to that, a constant internet connection is required to control Nest.